pingcap/docs/glossary.md

 ### BR

 BR is the Backup and Restore tool for TiDB.
-See [BR Overview](/br/backup-and-restore-overview.md) for more information.
+For more information, see [BR Overview](/br/backup-and-restore-overview.md).

 ### Bucket